ARKO SEN

 Layout wireframes - altered to remove any non-disclosable information.

 That concluded the 2 day design thinking workshop, I took 2 more days and some remote feedback iterations to design the final clickable prototypes and delivered them.
-Colors were chosen to match the bank's branding colors and to maintain text accessible contrast wherever required.
+Colors were chosen to match the bank's branding colors and to a further a11y pass was pending.

 Some screens from the clickable prototype - some contents blurred to comply with non-disclosure agreement.